 Per Week (Number of Persons) $1220 (1-4); $220 each additional person

 1. A deposit on the rental is due at the time the reservation is confirmed.
 If the reservation is cancelled 60 days or more prior to your arrival date, the deposit is refunded less a $100 handling fee.
 Your remaining cabin rental costs are due at the conclusion of your stay.
 If the cancellation is made 60 days or less prior to the reservation, the deposit is non-refundable.
 Payment is accepted by cash or check.
 We do not accept credit cards.

 2. “Number of Persons” is determined by the maximum number of persons staying overnight on any one night during the period.
-Children under one year, no charge.
+Children under six years, no charge.

 3. Reporting all overnight guests is the responsibility of the person making the reservation.
 We must report all guests in our Forest Service reports.
 This rule must also be respected in fairness to all our guests because of the way our rates are structured.

 4. Pet Rule: pet fee-$85 per pet per week.
 Most resorts in the area no longer allow pets.
 We will continue to allow ONE pet per cabin.
 Pets must be on leash and not allowed to run loose outside.
 In consideration of other guests, pets must be quiet at all times.
 Guests are expected to clean up after pets inside and outside and not allow them on the down comforters.
 Alternative bed spreads can be picked up at the office to protect the down comforters.